clement000/linked-data.syntaxes/README.md

 2. Unzip it, and open one of the folders it contains inside Sublime Text (File -> Open Folder...)

-3. Open the main query, you should see the syntax getting colored
+3. Open the project in the left side bar, search and open the main query.
+You should see the syntax getting colored

 4. Build the project (Tools -> Build), check that `sparql-generate.jar` has been found.